fbpx

 1. Be Prompt

-1. A thoughtful “Thank you for attending!” message received Two Days after the event?
+A thoughtful “Thank you for attending!” message received two days after the event?

-2. A thoughtful “Thank you for attending!” message received Six Months after the fact?
+A thoughtful “Thank you for attending!” message received six months after the fact?

-Clearly, the thank-you message sent just a few days after the event would feel more genuine and thoughtful, positively impacting your view of the organization.
+Clearly, the thank-you message sent a couple days after the event would feel more genuine and thoughtful, and much more likely to positively impact your view of the organization.
 By moving quickly like this after your event to complete your follow-up tasks, you’re demonstrating to everyone involved that they matter to your organization and that you’re eager to have them continue supporting your nonprofit for the long-term.

-According to CharityBids, you can set yourself up for prompt follow-up by planning your follow-up activities during the larger event planning process.
+According to CharityBids, you can set yourself up for prompt follow-up by planning your charity event follow-up activities during the larger event planning process.
 Doing so will help you view your follow-up work as part of the larger effort that goes into a successful event, rather than a nice afterthought.
-Plus, you won’t be scrambling the day after your event to determine what sort of thank-yous you want to send out or how you’ll secure support from people you interacted with at the event.
+Plus, you won’t be scrambling the day after your event to determine what sort of “thank you” messages you want to send out, or how you’ll secure support from people you interacted with at the event.

 2. Genuinely Thank Donors, Sponsors, and Volunteers